KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part_1.md

 These orders are only based on what is being submitted on your device in the current browser session.
 Since we don’t have a server connected, the data is only persisted as long as you don’t refresh your browser.
 Once you run a refresh the variables and page content are reset starting over so in order to reset your order count, just refresh your browser window!
 {% endhint %}

-  7. In Atom, save your file
+  7. In Atom, save your _my-scripts.js_ file.

   8. In Google Chrome, reload your page, try adding 6 orders and see your alert pop up!